StuBehan/CV/README.md

 ## Stu Baines-Dinning

-An Experienced aircraft system engineer and Explosive Ordnance Disposal assistant with a demonstrated history of working in the military alongside industry and with NATO partners, however I am now aiming to pivot my career toward one in Software Development.
+A confident junior software developer looking to develop within a fullstack position, highly motivated to learn new technologies with great experience of working in large or small project teams.
+Pivotting careers from an aircraft systems engineer and Explosive Ordnance Disposal assistant with the Royal Air Force.

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what excites you about tech.